steamed-bun-with-brown-sugar/fuckAD/README.md

 # fuckAD
-As Repository name said, this's  for using of fighting against those damn advertising company or advertising agency，
+As Repository name said, this's  for using of fighting against those damn advertising company or advertising agency.